 Start by bringing sealable bags.
 If you bring something like ziploc bags, make sure to bring a darker bag too, because ziplocks are transparent.
 (These bags are not transparent and are odor free).

 Cut your plants into lengths that are easily transported.
 For example, cut the stalks, so they fit into your bags.
 Make sure you are not spending too much time at your site when harvesting; be efficient and fast.
 Just remember: all that matters is the removal and safe transport of your plants; however you do that is up to you.

 Make sure your harvest outdoor is done a safe amount of time before the first frost has a chance to damage your plants.
 It is best to harvest on a beautiful fall day with clear skies and lots of sun.
 Don’t overthink this, however, as harvesting in the rain won’t be the end of the world.

-It will increase the drying time only by a fraction, and it will have no effect on the buds and resin glands.
+Rain will increase the drying time only by a fraction, and it will have no effect on the buds and resin glands.
 Don’t relax until you’re home safely with all of your plants.
-Once you have accomplished this, you will have very little to worry about from now on.
+Once you have accomplished this, you will have very little to worry about from that point on.

 There isn’t a black and white way of being able to know what your yield will be like ahead of time.
 You can identify a few signs that will give you a basic idea of whether the yield will be really good, decent or poor.

 All of the factors that you have already worried about (sunlight, water, and soil) will have an impact on your final yield.

 You can guess at it a bit, though.
 For instance, if the plant is five feet tall, you should get a minimum of between two and six ounces of bud.

 Taller and bushier plants will produce more, of course.
 If you wait until after the peak harvest, you can expect a significantly smaller yield.